Monrother/Crawler-for-60-Second-Science/Readme.md

 ## 60-Second Science Crawler
-This project is for those who want to practise there English listening ability.
+This project is for those who want to practise their English listening ability.

 The project provides a crawler that can download the mp3 audio files from the [60-Second Science](https://www.scientificamerican.com/podcast/60-second-science/) official site automatically, and you can listen to these listen materials from you PC player, player on your phone, or upload them to your cloud storage such as Netease, etc.